foundriesio/docs/source/reference-manual/security/security.rst

 Security has multiple layers and dimensions.
 It starts at booting the device, and goes all the way to running software on it, and connecting to cloud services.
-A FoundriesFactory® Factory provides a set of features to target each aspect.
+Your Factory provides a set of features to target each aspect.

 The following sections focus on how to securely: